 Q. What is a national level show?

 A national level show is the second step in obtaining your IFBB Pro League card.
-To qualify for Nationals you must take first or second place in a local national qualifying show, in an open class.
+To qualify to compete in a ‘Nationals’ show, you must take first or second place in a local ‘national qualifying’ show, in an open class.

-If you have any further questions, please contact the Texas State Chairman Betty Pariso.
+If you have any further questions, please contact Betty Pariso